cmg-dev/advanced_microservices/presi.md

 .regular[
 # Advices - Summary

-1. Do 12 Factor Apps.
+1. Do 12 Factor apps.

 2. Know the Unix philosophy.